Topological-numerical analysis of a two-dimensional discrete neuron model: Model

 Let us also mention the fact that the recent work \cite{Chialvo1dim} studies in detail the dynamics of the reduced Chialvo model, i.e., the evaluation of the membrane voltage given by the first equation in \eqref{main}, with $y_n=\mathrm{const}$ treated as a parameter.
 These purely analytical studies take advantage of the fact that the one-dimensional map $F_y(x)=x^2\exp(y-x)+k$ of the $x$-variable, restricted to the invariant interval of interest, is unimodal with negative Schwarzian derivative, which makes it possible to use the well-developed theory of S-unimodal maps.

 Despite all these important observations mentioned above, it is clear that the description of the dynamics of the model \eqref{main} in the existing literature is very incomplete.
 In our research described in this paper, we aimed at obtaining a better understanding of the two-dimensional model \eqref{main} in a reasonable parameter range.
 We focused mainly on investigating the set of parameters that covered most of the analyses conducted in \cite{Chialvo}.
 Specifically, we fixed $a = 0.89$ and $c = 0.28$, and we made the other two parameters vary.
-We first studied the range $(b,k) \in \Lambda_1 := [0,1] \times [0,0.2]$, and later also its sub-region $\Lambda_2 := [0, 1] \times [0.015, 0.030]$, see Section~\ref{sec:res} for the detailed results.
-In addition to typical behavior observed in~\cite{Chialvo}, including attracting points, attractor-repeller pairs consisting of a point and a periodic orbit, and chaotic behavior as well, we detected many regions with other types of interesting dynamics, especially for very small values of the parameters $b$ and $k$.
+We first studied the range $(b,k) \in \Lambda_1 := [0,1] \times [0,0.2]$ (see Appendix~\ref{app:continuation}), and based on these results we decided to restrict our attention to its sub-region $\Lambda_2 := [0, 1] \times [0.015, 0.030]$ (see Sections \ref{sec:appl}--\ref{sec:bifurcations} for the detailed results).
+In addition to the typical behavior observed in~\cite{Chialvo}, including attracting points, attractor-repeller pairs consisting of a point and a periodic orbit, and chaotic behavior as well, we detected many regions with other types of interesting dynamics, especially for very small values of the parameters $b$ and $k$.